Key Takeaways

 Fixed index annuities guarantee that you won’t lose money.
 If the index is positive, then you are credited a certain amount of interest based on your participation rate.
 If the market tanks, you’ll receive a fixed rate of return — or no loss of your original principal instead.

 The advantages of fixed index annuities include the potential to earn more interest and the premium protection they offer.
-The disadvantages include complex contracts and caps on gains.
+The disadvantages include the complexity of the contracts, the limitations on gains compared to the underlying index, and reduced liquidity during the guarantee period.